jimp93/dsc-phase-1-project/README.md

 ### Conclusion

-This analysis leads to three recommendations for Microsoft Studio to make succesful movies, on the general timing of releases, the type of high budget movies it should make and what type of lower budget movies it should focus on
+This analysis leads to three recommendations for Microsoft Studio to make succesful movies; on the general timing of releases, the type of high budget movies it should make and the type of lower budget movies it should focus on

 **General Timing**